madebypixel02/ft_printf/README.md

 ## Installation

+Note: ft_printf relies on some functions from the libft library.
+Make sure you have the libft in the root of the repository and that it includes a Makefile.
+Currently there is a copy of my own libft.
 In order for you to test this printf, it is recommended that you install the following dependencies:

 ```shell